Overview of iCloud services

 Once setup and synced, a process that can take several moments depending on the amount of music you have housed in the cloud, simply tap the cloud icon when viewing an artist, album or song within the Music app to download the specific audio file to your device.
 Afterward, play them as you would normally, but remember you can only download as much music as you have available storage for.

-If using an iOS-compatible device, enable automatic downloads by tapping the main Settings menu located on your device’s homescreen and selecting the iTunes & App Store option midway down the menu.
-Afterward, scroll to the bottom of the resulting menu and toggle on the various components you wish to automatically download on other iCloud-enabled devices, whether it be music, apps, or updates.
-If using a PC, click the main iTunes preferences icon in the top-left corner of the application, select Preferences from the resulting drop-down menu and toggle on the various components you wish to automatically download on other devices beneath the Store tab.
+If using an iOS-compatible device, enable automatic downloads by tapping Settings > iTunes & App Store.
+From there, you’ll see the Automatic Downloads section, where you can toggle on/off the various components you wish to automatically download on other iCloud-enabled devices, whether it be music, apps, books, or updates.
+If using a PC, click Edit at the top of the iTunes window, then select Preferences from the resulting drop-down menu and toggle on the various components you wish to automatically download on other devices beneath the Store tab.
 Mac users will do the same, except click the main iTunes menu in the top-left corner prior to choosing the Preferences option.

 As the name implies, automatic downloads require little of the user once set up.
 Everything you download in iTunes or on any of the mobile stores will automatically download across all devices on which you have the feature enabled.
 Just carry out your day-to-day tasks as you would normally and your purchased content will appear alongside the rest of your app, book, or music library without lifting a finger.